-On the other hand, the disaggregation model can divide the total depth of an event with known duration into incremental depths.
-The disaggregation technique is characterised by simplicity and parsimony of parameters; it assumes a random shape of the hyetograph and it is compatible with various rainfall models.
-It is well known that most disaggregation models of the literature (e.g., Valencia and Schaake, 1972, 1973; Mejia and Rousselle, 1976; Todini, 1980; Stedinger and Vogel, 1984; Pereira et al., 1984; Lane and Frevert, 1990; Grygier and Stedinger, 1990; Koutsoyiannis, 1992) are not applicable to short scale rainfall disaggregation.
-Other models such as the one by Koutsoyiannis and Xanthopoulos (1990) are especially designed for short scale rainfall disaggregation but are not so generalized as to be combined with any rainfall model since they include certain hypotheses about the stochastic structure of the rainfall process.
-The present model is generalized in a high degree since the only hypothesis it uses is that the incremental rainfall depths are approximately gamma distributed and not very highly serially correlated.
-With this assumption it was found that a simple disaggregation method consisting of two steps, where the first step consists in the application of the above mentioned sequential model and the second is an adjustment procedure, can give good approximations of the important statistics of interest.
-Furthermore, under some ideal conditions the disaggregation method was shown to be exact in a strict sense, i.e. it preserves the complete distribution of the variables.
+On the other hand, the disaggregation model can divide the total depth of an event (with known duration) into incremental depths.
+The disaggregation technique is characterised by simplicity and parsimony of parameters.
+It assumes a random shape of the hyetograph and it is compatible with various rainfall models.
+It is well known that most disaggregation models in the literature (e.g. Valencia and Schaake, 1972, 1973; Mejia and Rousselle, 1976; Todini, 1980; Stedinger and Vogel, 1984; Pereira et al., 1984; Lane and Frevert, 1990; Grygier and Stedinger, 1990; Koutsoyiannis, 1992) are not applicable to short scale rainfall disaggregation.
+Other models such as the one by Koutsoyiannis and Xanthopoulos (1990) are especially designed for short scale rainfall disaggregation, but they are not so generalised as to be combined with any rainfall model, as they include certain hypotheses about the stochastic structure of the rainfall process.
+The developed model is generalised in a high degree as the only hypothesis it uses is that the incremental rainfall depths are approximately gamma distributed and not very highly serially correlated.
+With this assumption a simple two-step disaggregation method was established.
+At the first step the method uses the above mentioned sequential model without reference to the total depth, while at the second step an appropriate adjusting procedure is applied.
+It was found that the method gives good approximations of the important statistics of interest.
+Furthermore, under some ideal conditions the disaggregation method was shown to be exact in a strict sense, i.e., it preserves the complete distribution of the variables (Koutsoyiannis, 1994).
 Both generation techniques were combined with three alternative rainfall models (the scaling model, a Markovian in continuous time and a Markovian in discrete time).
-The results of the model application and testing at these three cases indicated good approximation of the important statistics of incremental rainfall depths (first, second and third order marginal moments, marginal distributions, and joint second order statistics).
+The results of the model application and testing at these three cases indicated very satisfactory resemblance of the important statistics of incremental rainfall depths (first, second and third order marginal moments, marginal distributions, and joint second order statistics).

-The generation model was then reformulated such as to form a generation scheme of the future evolution of a storm given the situation at the current time step k and the previous ones.
-For this purpose, a conditional simulation scheme with two main steps was used.
-At the first step the total duration D is generated from the conditional distribution given that D > k.
-The second step involves the generation of the sequence of incremental depths $X_j$ (j = k+1, ..., D) given the observed depths $X_1, ..., X_k$ .
+Finally, the generation model was modified so as to form a conditional generation scheme of the future evolution of a storm, given the situation at the current time step k and the previous ones.
+This scheme can also incorporate (as a condition) any available information about the event.
+A conditional simulation scheme with two main steps was used for this purpose.
+At the first step the total duration D is generated from its conditional distribution, given any condition that is known for duration.
+The second step involves the generation of the sequence of incremental depths $X_j$ (j = k+1, ..., D), given any condition that is known for depths.
+The latter step is performed either in a typical sequential manner or by disaggregation.